 (i) The CCO or A/OPC shall not delegate authority to cardholders and billing/certifying officials until these individuals receive training and orientation covering the use of the card.
 The Defense Acquisition University purchase card course is mandatory for all cardholders and billing officials.
 Locally developed training is permissible, but it must specifically cover federal, defense, and departmental regulations, policies and procedures pertaining to micro-purchases and simplified acquisition procedures, as applicable.
 Orientation shall address GSA, card-issuing bank and installation-unique policies.

-(ii) Cardholders and certifying officials shall receive procurement ethics training.
-Training shall advise cardholders and certifying officials of financial liability under the program for certifying and accountable officials.
+(ii) Cardholders and billing/certifying officials shall receive procurement ethics training.
+Training shall advise cardholders and billing/certifying officials of financial liability under the program for certifying and accountable officials.

 (iii) The CCO may require additional training depending on the thresholds and circumstances established for the card’s use.